AndersonMamede/AndersonMamede.github.io/_posts/2016-10-20-php-session-behind-the-scenes.md

 - session
 ---

-Have you ever wondered what is hapenning internally when you use PHP session?
+Have you ever wondered what is happening internally when you use PHP session?
 Or how and where data are kept when navigating through different pages?

 In this article you will learn **how PHP manages sessions and what is happening behind the scenes**.
 <br><br>

-## First, what is PHP session?
+## But first, what is PHP session?
 [PHP session](http://php.net/sessions){:target="_blank" rel="nofollow"} is a way to **persist data** across subsequent accesses and/or multiple pages. **Differently from cookies**, session data are **stored in the server** and can't be directly manipulated by the user.

 Its **basic usage is quite simple**: you just have to start a session and then you can store data in it and retrieve them later.
 Here is an example: